What are Relocated Items on macOS Catalina and what to do with them?

 Well, before breaking down these questions, we want to assure you that it is absolutely okay to have this folder on your desktop.
 Many users also stumbled upon the Relocated Items folder after the upgrade to macOS Catalina.

 Except for files and data of the apps that macOS Catalina no longer supports, the Relocated Items folder also contains a PDF document with more details about each of the files.
 So, you can read more about every item in the folder.

-Why Relocated Items folder is created?
+Why is the Relocated Items folder created?

 macOS Catalina brings specific changes to the whole operating system.
 One of the alternations is that the OS doesn’t support 32-bit apps.
 There are no more Kernel extensions, and the OS will now be using the new Apple File System (APFS).

 As you may understand, some apps, like 32-bit apps, may be unavailable due to new macOS requirements.
-So, to prevent these apps and the associated files cluttering up your Mac’s storage, we recommend you to use CleanMyMac X’s Uninstaller module.
+So, to prevent these apps and the associated files from cluttering up your Mac’s storage, we recommend you to use CleanMyMac X’s Uninstaller module.
 This cleaning tool is notarized by Apple, which adds up to its good reputation among users.
 In Uninstaller, you can quickly identify 32-bit apps and delete them.

-Not only Catalina set some restrictions on third-party apps, but you may also discover that it stopped supporting some of your files.
-The thing is macOS 10.15 Catalina is installed on the read-only system volume.
+Not only does Catalina set some restrictions on third-party apps, but you may also discover that it stopped supporting some of your files.
+The thing is, macOS 10.15 Catalina is installed on the read-only system volume.
 While Mac stores all your files and data on a startup volume, the upgrade transfers the data from this volume to the new one - Macintosh - HD Data volume.
-During the update, Catalina gathers the files and data that, for some reasons, can’t be transferred to their new location and organizes them into the Relocated Items folder.
+During the update, Catalina gathers the files and data that, for some reason, can’t be transferred to their new location and organizes them into the Relocated Items folder.
 That’s how this folder showed up on your desktop.

 Is it safe to delete the Relocated Items folder?